-68. The proposed project focuses on the cross-cutting capacity building activities with regard to all categories of POPs obligated under the Convention.
-An approach with sub-regional organizational linkage will be applied.
-The coordinating role of the 14
+- 65. The proposed project focuses on the cross-cutting capacity building activities with regard to all categories of POPs obligated under the Convention.
+In general, such synergies can therefore be an effective way to ensure effectiveness and efficiency, and consequently, result in a significant cost-effectiveness. - 66.

-- Stockholm and Basel Convention Regional Centres, the Cleaner Production Centres and the Regional Economic Commissions (REC) will facilitate regional cooperation with local authorities and project stakeholders. - 69.
 Project interventions will broaden from POPs focus as appropriate to achieve a relevant impact.
 In particular, open burning and contaminated sites are the common denominator for LDCs and the project will particularly investigate and propose sound waste management and best available techniques and practices.
-The project will also integrate the informal sector of the waste management cycle to maximize through generation of employment. - 70.
+The project will also integrate the informal sector of the waste management cycle to maximize through generation of employment. - 67.
 The major industrial source categories singled out as responsible for UP-POPs are all energy-intensive processes, which will be targeted by the BAT/BEP including cleaner production approach and thus there is strong relevance with the climate change strategic program, which will be systematically addressed to increase cost-effectiveness of the interventions.